rjdkmr/do_x3dna/docs/commands/axisCurv.rst

                           => Higher value may lead to the calculation of wrong helical axis.

     -sp 3, --spline 3     Degree of spline.
-                          For more details, see below in the link about "k = 3", which is paased into "scipy.interpolate.splprep()" function:
+                          For more details, see below in the link about "k = 3", which is passed into "scipy.interpolate.splprep()" function:
                           http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.interpolate.splprep.html#scipy.interpolate.splprep